andrerferrer/dedemos/README.md

 ### Simple Form For
 1. [Associated Values](https://github.com/andrerferrer/nested-simple-form-demo) - How to implement a form with associated models.
+2. [Implement a search-bar](https://github.com/andrerferrer/search-bar-demo) - How to create a simple searchbar

 ### Devise
 1. [Login with nickname instead of email](https://github.com/andrerferrer/username-not-email-devise-demo) - Self-explanatory.